raspberrypilearning/silly-eyes/en/step_4.md

 --- /collapse ---

-If your sprite doesn't have a choice of costumes, or you want to add more, you can add any costume to a sprite.
+If your sprite does not have a choice of costumes, or you want to add more, you can add any costume to a sprite.

 [[[scratch3-add-costumes-to-a-sprite]]]